A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 Now, we know that $p_{j'}$ becomes undersubscribed by $T_1$ and so it must be the case that there is a point $T_{0.5}$ between $T_0$ and $T_1$, such that another student $s_{i'}$ assigns to a project (not $p_{j'}$) of $l_k$'s which removes pair $(s_{i''},p_{j'})$ from the matching constructed just before that removal, denoted by $M_{0.5}$.
 Let $T_{0.5}$ be the first point at which $p_{j'}$ becomes undersubscribed after $T_0$.
 Lecturer $l_k$ must be full at this point since the addition of $s_{i'}$ removes a student (namely $s_{i''}$) from a different project (namely $p_{j'}$).
 Also, lecturer $l_k$ cannot have been precarious, otherwise $p_{j'}$ would have been identified as a precarious project at Line \ref{Alg:APPROX_SPA-S_stable:pjidentified_asprecarious}, but we know $p_{j'}$ cannot have been precarious after $T_0$.
 So $s_{i''}$ must have been a worst assignee in $M_{0.5}(l_k)$ and therefore $M_{0.5}(p_{j'})$.
-Since $T_{0.5}$ is the first point $p_{j'}$ becomes undersubscribed after $T_0$, the worst student in $M_{0.5}(p_{j'})$ can be no worse than the worst student in $M_0(p_{j'})$ by Proposition \ref{th:stable_SPA_S_lecfullworseprec}.
-Student $s_i$ must be either a worst student in $M_{0.5}(l_k)$, or be as bad as a worst student in $M_{0.5}(l_k)$.
-By Propositions \ref{prop-spa-st-subsequentprecarious} and \ref{th:stable_SPA_S_lecfullworseprec}, $l_k$ cannot be assigned a worse student than $s_i$ between $T_{0.5}$ to $T_1$, and so as $s_i$ is assigned to $l_k$ at $T_1$ then they must be one of the worst students in $M_1(l_k)$.
+From the beginning of this bullet point, we know that the worst student in $M_{0.5}(p_{j'})$ can be no worse than the worst student in $M_0(p_{j'})$.
+Thus since student $s_i$ cannot have changed phase from point $T_0$, $s_i$ must be either a worst student in $M_{0.5}(l_k)$, or be as bad as a worst student in $M_{0.5}(l_k)$.
+By Propositions \ref{prop-spa-st-subsequentprecarious} and \ref{th:stable_SPA_S_lecfullworseprec}, since $l_k$ is full and non-precarious at $T_{0.5}$, $l_k$ cannot be assigned a worse student than $s_i$ between $T_{0.5}$ to $T_1$, and so as $s_i$ is assigned to $l_k$ at $T_1$ and $s_i$ remains in the same phase until $T_1$, then they must be one of the worst students in $M_1(l_k)$.

 \item Suppose then that $p_{j'}$ is undersubscribed at $T_0$.
 Since a preference element is being removed, $l_k$ must have been full, non-precarious and either $s_i$ is a worst assignee in $M_0(l_k)$ (Line \ref{Alg:APPROX_SPA-S_stable:rempref1}), or $l_k$ ranks $s_i$ at least as badly as a worst student in $M_0(l_k)$ (Line \ref{Alg:APPROX_SPA-S_stable:rempref3}).
-But then by Propositions \ref{prop-spa-st-subsequentprecarious} and \ref{th:stable_SPA_S_lecfullworseprec}, $l_k$ must have remained non-precarious until $T_1$ and been unable to assign to a worse student than $s_i$.
-Since $s_i$ is assigned to a project of $l_k$'s, $s_i$ must be one of the worst students in $M_1(l_k)$. \end{itemize}
+But then by Propositions \ref{prop-spa-st-subsequentprecarious} and \ref{th:stable_SPA_S_lecfullworseprec}, $l_k$ must have remained non-precarious until $T_1$ and been unable to assign to a student worse than or equal to $s_i$, including $s_i$ in the same phase, a contradiction. \end{itemize}

 Therefore, for any blocking pair $(s_i,p_{j'})$ of type $(3bi)$ of $M_1$, $s_i$ must be one of the worst students in $M_1(l_k)$. \end{proof}

 \begin{prop} In Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibpBrief}, if a blocking pair $(s_{i'},p_j)$ of type $(3bi)$ is created (in the process of removing a different blocking pair of type $(3bi)$) then $s_{i'}$ must be one of the worst students in $M_2(l_k)$, where $l_k$ is the lecturer who offers $p_j$ and $M_2$ is the matching constructed immediately after this removal occurs.